bunu/myra/README.md

   --parallel <cores>    enable parallel execution in multiple cores; if no cores
                         are specified, use all available cores
 ```
-Usinng command-line options you can tweak the parameters of an algorithm.
+Using command-line options you can tweak the parameters of an algorithm.
 Note that when running the algorithm in parallel (`--parallel` option), there is no guarantee that it will have the same behaviour even if the same seed value is used (`-s` option), since the thread allocation is not controlled by the code.

 ### Citation Policy